zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 ## Introduction

 This lab will walk you through the steps to set up the **prerequisites** before starting our Data Integration journey in Oracle Cloud Infrastructure.

-When using your own **paid tenancy**, several of these tasks need to be performed by the Cloud Administrator for your tenancy.
-When using the **Free Tier** Oracle Cloud account, you are the Cloud Administrator and you can perform all of the steps below.
+We'll show you how to create the required Oracle Cloud Infrastructure resources for the workshop, including uploading source files in Object Storage bucket and creating the necessary database objects in Autonomous Data Warehouse.

 *Estimated Lab Time*: 1 hour